Tom Hafey

 He was renowned for his fitness and toughness even in his elderly years when he would still run rings around his juniors.
-He would do over 700 push ups and crunches a day every day since he started playing AFL (VFL back then).
+He would do over 700 push-ups and crunches a day every day since he started playing in the VFL.

 He was appointed Member of the Order of the British Empire (MBE) in the 1982 New Year Honours.

 Playing career

 Tom Hafey was born and raised in Richmond.
-He began his football career with the East Malvern under 19 team before graduating to the senior side in 1950.
+He began his football career with the East Malvern under-19 team before graduating to the senior side in 1950.
 He spent three years with the club, winning the best and fairest in 1952.

 Richmond Football Club

 Hafey was then invited to train at Richmond.
 At the time, the Tigers were in turmoil after legendary coach Jack Dyer quit.
 In an effort to reinvigorate the team, Richmond recruited a number of highly considered young players, including Ron Branton, Frank Dunin and Brian Davie.
-However, it was Hafey, an unheralded local, who played twelve of the eighteen matches his first year, scoring eight goals.
+However, it was Hafey, an unheralded local, who played twelve of the eighteen matches his first year, scoring eight goals, including scoring a goal with his first kick in the VFL.

 The following season was less productive for Hafey as he played just four games due to a bout of hepatitis.
 He did, however, play back pocket when the reserves captured the premiership by defeating Melbourne in the Grand Final.
 He was named as one of the Tigers' best performers, and was selected for the senior team for the 1955 and 1956 seasons.
 In these two years, he played 28 games.

 After the appointment of Alan McDonald as coach, Hafey was often relegated to the bench as Ken Ward played in the back pocket.
 The Tigers fell to the bottom part of the ladder.
 Playing a backup role for a poor team, Hafey decided to retire from the VFL at the end of 1958.
 Over six seasons, he had played in 67 games, starting 52 of them.
 In 1959, Hafey played for the local Richmond Amateurs who won the premiership that year.